Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

 ![Screenshot 2023-10-12 171551](https://github.com/Pratikshinde55/Docker-Compose/assets/145910708/e644a6d9-fed6-4c49-b75e-15d49303a1a7)

-our Three-tier architecture created with the help Of Docker-compose

 To Run Docker-compose file the command is:

      docker-compose up -d

- we use detached because it helps us to run or launch container in background
+ We use (-d) detached because it helps us to run or launch Container in background

+- Three-tier Architecture created with the help of Docker-compose

 ![Screenshot 2023-10-12 172026](https://github.com/Pratikshinde55/Docker-Compose/assets/145910708/946967b4-0412-4254-8dc0-92e30626ae3e)